wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.4 =
+* Added filter by Post authors in the shortcode and widgets
+* Added new color scheme (both widgets and shortcode) - natural image colors, without any overlay

 = 0.6.3 =
 * Added Custom Taxonomies Support